comp129/comp55/docs/labs/JavavsCPP.md

 g++ HelloWorld.cpp -o HelloWorld
 ```

-Now with the compiler running you can now run your C++ code!
+Now with the compiler running you can run your C++ code!
-Compared to Java, the way to run the C++ file will differ on what system you are on
+Compared to Java, the way to run C++ files differs depending on your system.
-For example, the run for the CPP can look like
+For example, the run for the CPP can look like:

 ```bash
   ./HelloWorld   # On Unix-based systems